 Our home state of Montana is a meat-and-potatoes kind of place.
-There are a few exceptions, of course, but by and large, it’s not a place to travel if you’re a foodie searching for international cuisine (though we’re told the beef is some of the finest in the country).
-But the state’s second-largest town, Missoula, is a clear exception to that rule.
+There are a few exceptions, of course, but by and large, it’s not a place to travel if you’re a foodie searching for international cuisine (though they say the beef is some of the finest in the country).
+But the restaurants in Missoula, the state’s second-largest town, are a clear exception to that rule.

 We recently spent some time in Missoula and were excited to eat our way around the world there.
-If you’re planning to visit Missoula and love trying new foods or just enjoy ethnic cuisine, head to one of these six restaurants.If you're a foodie in Montana, try one of these restaurants for global cuisine in Missoula.
-Click To Tweet
+If you’re planning to visit Zootown and love trying new foods or just enjoy global cuisines, head to one of our favorite Missoula restaurants.

 Brazilian – Five on Black

-Your bowl is assembled to your tastes with a base of rice or greens, a main meat or veggie, a vegetable side, one of two sauces (mango BBQ or spicy coconut), and a few add-on toppings.
-Their tasty bowls are now being served up at a location in Bozeman, MT, as well, and even as far away as Denver.
+Your bowl is assembled to your tastes with a base of rice or greens, a main meat or veggie, a bean or vegetable side, one of two sauces (mango BBQ or spicy coconut), and a few add-on toppings.
+Their tasty bowls are now being served up across Montana and even as far away as Denver.

 Argentinian – The Empanada Joint

 At $3.50 a piece (and they’re small, so you’ll probably want two), these empanadas aren’t exactly the cheap street food you’d get in Argentina.
 They’re worth it, though, because the fillings are made from fresh ingredients and the dough is deliciously flaky.
 And if you’re hungry for dessert, they have amazing fruit-, Nutella-, and dulce de leche-filled empanadas, too.

 Indian – Masala

 First, let me say that Montana is severely lacking in Indian restaurants.
 While many people might consider Indian a typical cuisine to choose for take-out, not so in Montana – these restaurants are few and far between.
-That’s why I’m so appreciative of Masala.
+That’s why we’re so appreciative of Masala.

 BONUS: Italian – Biga Pizza

-Biga’s crusts are hand-tossed and have just the right balance of wood-smoked crispiness on the outside and delicious chewiness on the inside.
+Biga’s crusts are hand-tossed and strike just the right balance of wood-smoked crispiness on the outside and delicious chewiness on the inside.
 The toppings range from the typical (pepperoni) to the exotic (Hungarian mushroom with herbed mascarpone cheese).
 It may not be gourmet Italian cuisine, but Biga is one of Montana’s best pizza joints.
 If you’re in Missoula, I think you can call it a nice Italian meal and take your partner there for date night.